-- 1. The Employer may make classified non-permanent appointments to fill in for the absence of a permanent employee, during a workload peak, while recruitment is being conducted, or to reduce the possible effects of a layoff.
+1. The Employer may make classified non-permanent appointments to fill in for the absence of a permanent employee, during a workload peak, while recruitment is being conducted, or to reduce the possible effects of a layoff, , or when the nature of the work occurs at irregular intervals or does not fit a particular pattern.
 Non-permanent appointments will not exceed eighteen (18) months.
-A non-permanent appointee must have the skills and abilities required for the position, will be assigned to an official Washington State Human Resources job classification, and paid on the General Service Salary Schedule.
-The Employer is not required to use a competitive process before making a non-permanent appointment. - 2.
-A permanent employee who accepts a non-permanent appointment within their college will have the right to return to their position in the college or to a position in the permanent classification they left at the completion of the non-permanent appointment, provided the employee has not left the original non-permanent appointment, or unless the original supervisor agrees otherwise. - 3.
+A non-permanent appointee must have the skills and abilities required for the position, will be assigned to an official Washington State Human Resources job classification, and paid on the General Service Salary

+Schedule.
+The Employer is not required to use a competitive process before making a non-permanent appointment.

+- 2. A permanent employee who accepts a non-permanent appointment within their college will have the right to return to their position in the college or to a position in the permanent classification they left at the completion of the non-permanent appointment, provided the employee has not left the original non-permanent appointment, or unless the original supervisor agrees otherwise. - 3.
 The Employer may convert a non-permanent appointment into a permanent appointment if the Employer used a competitive process to fill the non-permanent appointment.
 In such circumstances the employee will serve a probationary or trial service period.
 Time spent in a non-permanent appointment will count towards the probationary or trial service period if the position duties remain the same. - 4.
 The Employer may end a non-permanent appointment at any time with one (1) working days' notice to the employee. - 5.
 The separation of a non-permanent employee will not be subject to the grievance procedure in Article 30.